Discovery Phase of a Software Development Project: What It Is and Why You Need It

 These three aspects require the most planning, as according to McKinsey, 45% of all software development projects fail to be delivered on time and on budget.
 However, there’s a third factor that’s vital for your software’s success: the user experience.
 It’s harder than it seems to develop a good user experience, and it requires planning more than anything.

-Let’s now talk about what a discovery phase actually provides you with.
+Let’s now talk about what a discovery phase of a project actually provides you with.

-What risks can a discovery phase prevent or at least reduce?
+What risks can a product development discovery phase prevent or at least reduce?

 1. Your product doesn’t have a market.